josephwhite-jfw/jefferson-township-tax-research/README.txt

-# Jefferson Township Tax Incentive Revenue Loss Tracker
+# Jefferson Township Tax Incentive Tracker

 This project analyzes the financial impact of Tax Increment Financing (TIF) and property tax abatements on Jefferson Township, Ohio.
-The purpose is to quantify the annual revenue diverted from township services—including the General, Fire, and Road funds—due to these economic development incentives.
+The purpose is to quantify the annual revenue diverted from township services, including the General, Fire, and Road funds—due to these economic development incentives.

 ## Project Overview